 It is important to note that based on available data, women journalists in the Philippines may experience challenges when reporting on any sensitive topic.

-To repeat, as one of the most gender equal countries in the world, the country has more than enough laws to protect women's rights at home and in the work place, and any gender-based violence is usually prosecuted in the fullest extent of the law.
-Generally, gender-based violence is not a very sensitive topic in the country as compared to reports on perceived abuses committed by government officials.
+To repeat, as one of the most gender-equal countries in the world, the country has more than enough laws to protect women's rights at home and in the work place, and any gender-based violence is usually prosecuted to the fullest extent of the law.
+Generally, gender-based violence is NOT a sensitive topic in the country as compared to reports on perceived abuses committed by public officials.